-EDU 119 Intro to Early Childhood Education 4 0 4

-This course introduces the foundations of the early childhood education, the diverse educational settings for young children, professionalism and planning intentional developmentally appropriate experiences for each child.
-Topics include theoretical foundations, national early learning standards, NC Foundations for Early Learning and Development, state regulations, program types, career options, professionalism, ethical conduct, quality inclusive environments, and curriculum responsive to the needs of each child/family.
-Upon completion, students should be able to design a career/professional development plan, appropriate environments, schedules, and activity plans.
+EDU 119 Intro to Early Childhood Education 4 0 4 This course introduces the foundations of culturally responsive, equitable and inclusive early childhood education, planning intentional developmentally appropriate experiences, learning activities, and teaching strategies for indoor and outdoor environments for all young children, guidance techniques, and professionalism.
+Topics include theoretical foundations, national early learning standards, NC Foundations for Early Learning and Development, state regulations, program types, career options, professionalism, ethical conduct, quality inclusive environments, guidance techniques, and curriculum responsive to the needs of each child/family.
+Upon completion, students should be able to implement developmentally appropriate environments, guidance techniques, schedules, and teaching strategies across developmental domains to support culturally, linguistically, and ability diverse children and their families in inclusive settings, and design a personal career/professional development plan.

-EDU 131 Child, Family, and Community 3 0 3

-This course covers the development of partnerships among culturally, linguistically and ability diverse families, children, schools and communities through the use of evidence-based strategies.
+EDU 131 Child, Family, and Community 3 This course covers the development of partnerships among culturally, linguistically and ability diverse families, children, schools and communities through the use of evidence-based strategies.
 Emphasis is placed on developing skills and identifying benefits for establishing and supporting respectful relationships between diverse families, programs/schools, and community agencies/resources reflective of the NAEYC Code of Ethical Conduct and the Code of Ethics for North Carolina Educators.
 Upon completion, students should be able to identify appropriate relationship building strategies between diverse families, children birth through adolescence, schools, and communities and demonstrate a variety of communication skills including appropriate use of technology to support every child.
 This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.

-EDU 144 Child Development I 3 0 3
+EDU 144 Child Development I

 This course includes the theories of child development, observation and assessment, milestones, and factors that influence development, from conception through approximately 36 months.
-Emphasis is placed on knowledge, observation and assessment of developmental sequences in approaches to play/learning, emotional/social, health/physical, language/communication and cognitive domains.
+Emphasis is placed on knowledge, observation and assessment of developmental sequences in approaches to play/learning, emotional/social, health/physical, language/ communication and cognitive domains.
 Upon completion, students should be able to compare/contrast typical/atypical developmental characteristics, explain biological and environmental factors that impact development, and identify evidence-based strategies for enhancing development for children that are culturally, linguistically, and ability diverse.
 This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.

-EDU 145 Child Development II 3 0 3
+EDU 145 Child Development II 3

 This course includes the theories of child development, observation and assessment, milestones, and factors that influence development, from preschool through middle childhood.
-Emphasis is placed on knowledge, observation and assessment of developmental sequences in approaches to play/learning, emotional/social, health/physical, language/communication and cognitive domains.
+Emphasis is placed on knowledge, observation and assessment of developmental sequences in approaches to play/learning, emotional/social, health/physical, language/ communication and cognitive domains.
 Upon completion, students should be able to compare/contrast typical/atypical developmental characteristics, explain biological and environmental factors that impact development, and identify evidence-based strategies for enhancing development for children that are culturally, linguistically, and ability diverse.
 This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.

-EDU 146 Child Guidance 3 0
+EDU 146 Child Guidance 3 0 3